IONOS-WordPress/cfhack2024-wp-react-jsonschema-form/packages/wp-content/themes/extended-global-styles/README.md

 _The theme does not need to have any other purpose than acting as a show case for rendering a additional custom settings using a JSON Schema definition to the global styles editor of WordPress._

-It would be perfect if this package would provide a WordPress theme
+It would be perfect if this package would provide

-- a [child theme](https://developer.wordpress.org/themes/advanced-topics/child-themes/) of the latest official WordPress [Twenty Twenty-Four](https://wordpress.org/documentation/article/twenty-twenty-four/) theme
+- a WordPress [child theme](https://developer.wordpress.org/themes/advanced-topics/child-themes/) of the latest official WordPress [Twenty Twenty-Four](https://wordpress.org/documentation/article/twenty-twenty-four/) theme

 - defining additional custom settings as a [JSON Schema](https://rjsf-team.github.io/react-jsonschema-form/) file

 - implements injection of the [JSON Schema](https://rjsf-team.github.io/react-jsonschema-form/) renderer into the global styles editor of WordPress

+- renders a JSON Schema form into the global styles editor describing some additional theme properties using our Gutenberg components based [react-jsonschema-form](https://rjsf-team.github.io/react-jsonschema-form/) renderer.

+  > I cannot give you a really good idea about what custom theme properties you should define in the JSON Schema.
+It's up to you to decide what you want to render in the global styles editor.
+But I can give you a hint: you could try to define some custom colors, fonts, spacings, etc. for the theme.

 - persist changes as [WordPress options](https://developer.wordpress.org/apis/options/)

-- reflect the additional custom settings of the child theme in pages/posts
+- reflect the additional custom settings of the child theme in pages/posts in some way.

 - has a 'usage' section this this `README.md` file explaining how to showcase the plugin.